1. Who do I contact with zoning questions within the City of Marshfield?

 5. Can I file an appeal from the decision of the Zoning Administrator or request a variance to Zoning Ordinance requirements?

 Yes.
 Any decision or determination made by the Zoning Administrator may be appealed to the Zoning Board of Appeals when it is alleged that there was an error made by the Administrator.
 In addition, the Board may grant dimensional or area type regulations of the zoning ordinance when complying with the ordinance would create an “unnecessary hardship”.
-An application for an appeal or variance request may be obtained on the department’s web page or at the Department of Planning & Economic Development office.
+An application for an appeal or variance request may be obtained on the department’s web page or at the Development Services Department office.
 Applications must be complete and include the required filing fee before the application will be accepted.

 6. Can I operate a business from my residence?